How to Prevent Sea Sickness while Fishing

 Seasickness is a type of motion sickness, which affects up to 60 percent of all people at least once in their lives.
 Seasickness occurs when the eyes and inner ear don't send adequate signals to the brain, resulting in a feeling of seasickness.
 When your inner ear senses motion and balance are off, it sends a signal to the vomiting center of your brain telling you to throw up and leading you to feel ill in high seas.

 Seasickness is a response to the motion of a boat, which can trigger nausea, dizziness, headaches, and cold sweats.
-The symptoms of seasickness can range from mild to severe, and in some cases, can be so debilitating that people cannot function.
+The symptoms of sea sickness can range from mild to severe, and in some cases, can be so debilitating that people cannot function.

-What can trigger seasickness?
+What causes seasickness?

 Absolutely anybody can get seasick on a fishing trip.
 That said, there are many factors and conditions that tend to exacerbate seasickness, nausea, and vomiting.